andreas-becker/project-ASVS-User-Stories/V4 Access Control/4_2_2-AccessControl-OperationLevel_anti_csrf.md

 ## ASVS Requirement description

-Verify that the application or framework enforces a strong anti-CSRF mechanism to protect authenticated functionality, and effective anti- automation or anti-CSRF protects unauthenticated functionality.
+Verify that the application or framework enforces a strong anti-CSRF mechanism to protect authenticated functionality, and effective anti-automation or anti-CSRF protects unauthenticated functionality.

 ## User Story